 Welcome to Question of the Day.
 Making sure you are well prepared!

-Hurricane Isaac has just finished popping in to say "Hi!" to the Gulf Coast, and has undoubtedly destroyed many people's worldly belongings.
-If you lived in its path, what would you have saved?
-That favorite pair of sneakers in your closet?
+Hurricane Isaac has just finished popping in to say "Hi!" to the Gulf Coast of America, and has undoubtedly destroyed many people's worldly belongings, but if you lived in its path, what would you have saved?
+That favourite pair of shoes taking pride of place in your closet?
 Your children?
 Your collection of Nazi-themed strip pens? (*SPOILER*: Children was a popular answer.
 BORING.)

 What would you save in a natural disaster?

-VICE: What would you save in a natural disaster?
+VICE: What would you save first in a natural disaster?